Integrative Medicine & Occupational Therapy

 Integrative medicine is a client-centered and holistic practice that focuses on prevention and healing instead of disease elimination (Kligler & Lee, 2013).
 The practice encompasses the use of mainstream medicine in combination with complementary treatments such as mind-body interventions and energy work (Kligler & Lee, 2013).
-Through the art of relationship between doctor and patient, the knowledge of science is used to make the best decisions for the individual based on culture, spiritual beliefs, risks, benefits, and preferences (Kligler & Lee, 2013).
+Through the art of relationship-based intervention, the knowledge of science is used to make the best decisions for the individual based on culture, spiritual beliefs, risks, benefits, and preferences (Kligler & Lee, 2013).

 American Occupational Therapy Association (AOTA).
 (2014).
 Occupational therapy practice framework: Domain and process (3rd ed.).
 American Journal of Occupational Therapy, 68(Suppl.
 1), S1– S48. http://doi.org/10.5014/ajot.2014.682006